Programs for Veterans With PTSD

 - Developing the National Strategy for Preventing Veteran Suicide

 Not all soldiers who are exposed to these situations will acquire PTSD.
-Certain factors that are unique in us all will largely determine whether the trauma can be resolved or not.
+Certain factors unique to each of us will largely determine whether trauma can be resolved.
 These factors might include:

-- History of living through multiple traumatic events
+- A history of living through multiple traumatic events

 - Lack of emotional or social support following trauma

-Symptoms of PTSD last more than one month and might include:
+Symptoms of PTSD last more than one month and can include:

 - Intrusive thoughts and memories about the traumatic event(s)